 1998 Ready for the big move into network TV, Jackie began a stint as a freelance reporter and presenter, working for Central Television, Five News and GMTV.

 1998-2008 Jackie got her big break when GMTV offered her a job.
 She spent over nine years with Europe’s biggest breakfast show, initially as a reporter/producer and stand-in correspondent covering bureaux including Belfast, New York and LA.
 Later she was promoted to roving correspondent, covering major stories like the Kosovo crisis, Soham murders, 2004 Athens Olympics, Asian tsunami and disappearance of Madeleine McCann.
 Jackie also regularly stood in as a newsreader and GMTV Newshour presenter on the famous sofa.

-2008-now Jackie left GMTV to pursue a freelance career.
+2008 onwards Jackie left GMTV, initially to pursue a freelance career.
 She worked as a reporter across ITN’s daily bulletins including News at Ten; as a presenter on ITN’s ITV Morning News; as a presenter and reporter for ITV London; as a presenter on Setanta Sports News; reported and presented for the BBC on their Midlands Today programme; presented Selfbuilder TV on Sky’s Information TV channel; and worked as a TV gardening expert, media trainer and corporate film maker.
 Her news reports also appeared on the BBC News Channel and CNN.
 In 2013 she gave up the freelance life to become a full-time presenter on shopping channel QVC.
 She now combines her TV work with writing crime novels (see Books page for more).